uakbr/umair-akbar/README.md

 * 🔬 [I have 66 Research Citations](https://scholar.google.com/citations?user=aRS4MOUAAAAJ&hl=en&oi=sra) and counting; research is a large part of my life.
 You might ask, why is it medical research? "*Aren't you a IT*"? (lol) There are no bounds to human knowledge.
 Learn as much as you can, always! :)

-- 📌 I’m currently working on **enumeration of the mechanism behind Apple's Secure Boot portion of the Secure Enclave Processor [(SEP)](https://support.apple.com/guide/security/secure-enclave-overview-sec59b0b31ff/web)**
+- 📌 I’m working on **enumeration of the mechanism behind Apple's Secure Boot portion of the Secure Enclave Processor [(SEP)](https://support.apple.com/guide/security/secure-enclave-overview-sec59b0b31ff/web)**

 - 🚀 I'm very passionate about **fundamental human rights.
 Especially the right to privacy.
 Which is why I founded [GDPR.gg](https://gdpr.gg/).**

-- 💬 Ask me about **anything related to the Google Cloud Platform, GDPR, CCPA, privacy laws, medical research, AWS, auditing firms, governance, and database concurrency!**
+- 💬 Ask me anything **related to Google Cloud Platform, GDPR, CCPA, privacy laws, medical research, AWS, auditing firms, governance, and database concurrency!**

 - 📫 How to reach me **usa@hakk.me** or **umair@hytech.dev**.
 I code highly specialized, extremely resilient accounting software built with fraud detection algorithms alongside completing a Master's!
 I'll be joining a "big 4" accounting firm really soon.